 To conserve and protect habitats

 To enjoy the great outdoors

 To begin your Australian adventure with others

-The projects take place across Australia and they change in nature throughout the year.
-Work takes place in coastal areas, forests, the outback, river basins, mangroves and more.
-We recommend combining your trip to Australia with independent travel, which you have the opportunity to do before or after your placement.
-Why not visit Alice Springs in the Northern Territory, go sailing in Western Australia, explore the Great Barrier Reef in Queensland or explore Sydney in New South Wales?
-Wherever you chose to go, you are sure to learn more about this fascinating country’s people and environment.
+The projects take place in either Melbourne area or New Castle area.
+There are coastal areas, forests, the outback, river basins, mangroves and more, where work is taking place.
+If you are planning to combine your trip to Australia with independent travel this is a great opportunity for you to explore before or after your environmental conservation volunteer placement.
+Why not visit Alice Springs in the Northern Territory, go sailing in Western Australia, explore the Great Barrier Reef in Queensland or explore Sydney in New South Wales.
+Wherever you chose to go you are sure to learn more about this fascinating country, its people and environment.

 Details & Costs

 - Duration: 1+ week (4 weeks minimum is recommended)

 - Cost: £682 / $1194 for 1 week

 £900 / $1576 for 2 weeks

 Deposit of £180 / $315 to confirm your placement